thoughtbot/maybe_haskell/book/functor/laws.md

 ```

 Not only can we take normal functions (those which operate on fully present
-values) and give them to `fmap` to get ones that can operate on `Maybe`, but
+values) and give them to `fmap` to get ones that can operate on `Maybe` values,
-this law states we can do so in any order.
+but this law states we can do so in any order.
 We can compose our system of
 functions together *then* give that to `fmap` or we can `fmap` individual
 functions and compose *those* together -- either way, we're guaranteed the same
 result.
 We can rely on this fact whenever we use `fmap` for any type that's in